Coca-Cola Amatil

-Coca-Cola Amatil Limited (CCA) was an Australian bottler of non-alcoholic beverages that existed from 1904 to 2021, when it merged with Coca-Cola European Partners to form Coca-Cola Europacific Partners.
+Coca-Cola Amatil Limited (CCAL) was an Australian bottler of non-alcoholic beverages that existed from 1904 to 2021, when it merged with Coca-Cola European Partners to form Coca-Cola Europacific Partners.
 It was one of the largest bottlers of non-alcoholic ready-to-drink beverages in the Asia-Pacific region and one of the world's five major Coca-Cola bottlers.
 CCA operated in six countries—Australia, New Zealand, Indonesia, Papua New Guinea, Fiji and Samoa.
 The company also bottled beer and coffee.

 Products

 CCA's diversified portfolio of products included carbonated soft drinks, spring water, sports drinks and energy drinks, fruit juices, iced tea, flavoured milk, coffee, tea and alcohol.
 Coca-Cola Amatil distributed a number of sparkling, still and other non-alcoholic beverages.
 Some of these include: